junxit/us-congress-bills-111/bill.md

   > - **(b)** *Director of the Census*
   >   - **(1)** *Appointment*
   >     - **(A)** *In general* The Bureau shall be headed by a Director of the Census, appointed by the President, by and with the advice and consent of the Senate.
-  >     - **(B)** *Qualifications* Such appointment shall be made from individuals who have a demonstrated ability in management and experience in the collection, analysis, and use of statistical data.
+  >     - **(B)** *Qualifications* Such appointment shall be made from individuals who have a demonstrated ability in managementmanaging large organizations and experience in the collection, analysis, and use of statistical data.
   >   - **(2)** *General authority and duties*
   >     - **(A)** *In general* The Director shall report directly to the Secretary without being required to report through any other official of the Department of Commerce.
   >     - **(B)** *Duties* The Director shall perform such duties as may be imposed upon the Director by law, regulations, or orders of the Secretary.